tfpauly/privacy-proxy/draft-privacypass-rate-limit-tokens.md

 - "token_type" is a 2-octet integer, which matches the type in the challenge.

-- "issuer_key_id" is the least significant byte of the Issuer Key key ID, which is generated as SHA256(public_key), where public_key is a DER-encoded SubjectPublicKeyInfo object carrying Issuer Key.
+- "token_key_id" is the least significant byte of the Token Key key ID, which is generated as SHA256(public_key), where public_key is a DER-encoded SubjectPublicKeyInfo object carrying Token Key.

 - "blinded_msg" is the Nk-octet request defined above.